apollo-business-automation/cp4ba-manual-deployment/README.md

 ## Command line preparation in install Pod

-This neds to be done if you don't perform this in one go and you come back to resume.
+This needs to be done if you don't perform this in one go and you come back to resume.

 Open Terminal window of the newly created pod.